Ageing Population and Lifelong Learning

 General background and the role of Regional and Local Authorities

-Ageing population and the challenges with a growing proportion of the total population in EU has since 2010 been highlighted in several initiatives in EU in different programs and even a European year.
-The challenge has not become any smaller and will be growing until at least 2040 according to EU statistics.
+Since 2010, ageing population and the challenges with a growing proportion of the total population in EU has been highlighted in several initiatives in EU in different programs and even a European year.
+The challenge has not become any smaller and will be growing until at least until 2040 according to EU statistics.

 Purpose of the EARLALL Working Group